Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-The Federal Reserve just reduced interest rates for the first time in four years.
+The Federal Reserve just reduced interest rates again.
 Here’s how it will impact borrowers and savers

 spinner image a hand cutting an upward pointing arrow on a graph in front of the capital building